ibm-cloud-docs/databases-for-cassandra/learn-dashboard-overview.md

 # The Dashboard Overview
 {: #dashboard-overview}

+{{site.data.keyword.databases-for-cassandra_full}} is deprecated and no longer supported as of 30 June 2024.
+For more information, see the [deprecation details](/docs/databases-for-cassandra?topic=databases-for-cassandra-deprecation#dep_details).
+{: deprecated}

 The _Overview_ page shows you information about your {{site.data.keyword.databases-for-cassandra_full}} deployment.
 The overview includes essential identifying information.